-JP Morgan Chase recently visited our campus for hiring students for Software Intern rules.
+JP Morgan Chase recently visited our campus for hiring students for Software Intern roles.
 The overall process was of 4 stages and each of the stages was eliminatory.
-Students from any department with a CGPA of 7.0 are allowed to sit for the test.
+Students from any department with a CGPA of 7.0 were allowed to sit for the test.

 Round 1 (Pymetrics+ Online Test):

 A pymetrics test link was forwarded to all the applicants.
 It was mandatory to take the test.
-It was a series of 12 games which are logical puzzles and brain teasers.
+It was a series of 12 games which were logical puzzles and brain teasers.
 The purpose of the test was to give the recruiters a basic idea of your reasoning and empathy.
-After this, an online coding round was help which consisted of 2 coding questions.
+After this, an online coding round was held which consisted of 2 coding questions.

-- Second question: An incomplete sudoku will be given with 0’s in the unfilled places.
+- Second question: An incomplete sudoku is given with 0’s in the unfilled places.
 The task is to print solved sudoku.

 Out of 600 plus applicants, 83 were shortlisted for the next round.
 Students who solved 1 question completely and the other partially, were shortlisted.